 \section{Using MDS algorithms with EMNIST data set}

-In this section we use the three MDS algorithms with a real large data set: EMNIST \cite{emnist}, available in \url{https://www.nist.gov/itl/products-and-services/emnist-dataset}.
-The EMNIST data set is composed by handwritten character digits, lowercase letters and capital letters.
-They are derived from the Special Database 19 \cite{nist_special} and converted to a $28 \times 28$ pixel image format.
-The images have this size so that they match with the MNIST data set format \cite{mnist}.
-In total, there are 814,255 images divided into 62 classes: 10 digits (from `0' to `9'; the 49.5\% of the total), 26 lowercase letters (from `a' to `z'; 23.5\%) and 26 capital letters (from `A' to `Z'; 27\%).
-This data set is usually divided into training and a test data sets when it is used for classification.
-Nevertheless, we use the whole data set in order to manage a larger data set.
+In this section we {have used} all the MDS algorithms with a real large data set: EMNIST (\citeNP{emnist}) available at \url{https://www.nist.gov/itl/products-and-services/emnist-dataset}.
+The EMNIST data set is composed by gray-scaled handwritten character digits, lowercase letters and capital letters.
+They are derived from the Special Database 19 (\citeNP{nist_special}) and converted to a $28 \times 28$ pixel image format.
+The images have this size so that they match with the MNIST data set format (\citeNP{mnist}).
+In total, there are $814255$ images divided into 62 classes: 10 digits (from `0' to `9'; the 49.5\% of the total), 26 lowercase letters (from `a' to `z'; 23.5\%) and 26 capital letters (from `A' to `Z'; 27\%).

-The Euclidean distance between the vector representation of the images in dimension $28^2=784$ has been used to perform MDS with the three algorithms.
-In order to visualize the results, the required low dimensional configuration is equal to 2 ($r=2$), $\ell$ parameter is set in same way as described in Section \ref{sect:l_election}.
+The Euclidean distance between the vector representation of the images in dimension $28^2=784$ {was used} to perform MDS with the six algorithms.
+We first computed the MDS configuration requiring a low dimension equal to 10 ($r = 10$).
+Then, we used the first 2 dimensions to visualize the result.
+With regards to $\ell$, it was set in same way as described in Section \ref{sect:l_election}.